brookinsconsulting/bcgeneratestaticcache/README.md

 CREDITS
 =======

-This solution was based on the makestaticcache_cli extension by Damien Pobel
+This solution was originally based on the makestaticcache_cli extension by Damien Pobel

 This solution was compatible with eZ Publish 4.x (See GitHub repository's 4.x branch for older version)

+This solution was largely gutted by Brookins Consulting to replace old code with proven code to generate static cache node content to disk from bcimagealias which had largly proven a greater success at the time of writting.

 Troubleshooting